AITO M5: Overview

-2025 Ultra refresh
+Facelift (2025)

-The AITO announced the refreshed version of the M5 for 2025 called the Ultra on 1 March 2025 with pre-orders starting the same day, and launch later that month on 20 March with deliveries beginning on April 3.
+The AITO announced the refreshed version of the M5 for 2025 called the Ultra on March 1, 2025 with pre-orders starting the same day, and launch later that month on 20 March with deliveries beginning on April 3.
 The exterior receives two new paint colors, Phantom Purple and Zero-Degree White, and a new optional Obsidian visual package with black-painted wheels, badge, lower grille, and window trim.

 The interior features minor changes including the move to a column-mounted shifter allowing for a 14.4 L open storage space underneath the center console, and the front passenger seat gains a four-way adjustable legrest.
 The front cupholders are reconfigured to be side-by-side discrete units, the wireless charging pads have been upgraded to 50 W, and the USB-C charging outlet now outputs 100 W. The seat upholstery gains a new Red Tea Orange color option.

 Every variant of the M5 Ultra is equipped with Huawei's ADS 3.3 ADAS system as standard, with sensor upgrades including one new 192-line LiDAR and five 4-dimension mmWave radars.
 The system is capable of supervised autonomous driving in highway and urban environments, automatic emergency braking (AEB) in all directions, automatic emergency steering, and a remote control parking function.
 The braking system has been improved, with 81% smoother braking according to AITO.

 The powertrain hardware remains unchanged compared to the 2024 model, and the M5 Ultra is available in battery-electric and range extended rear-wheel drive, or range-extender exclusive all-wheel drive.